Mixing of the symmetric exclusion processes in terms of the corresponding single-particle random walk: Preliminaries

-The last property is the so-called {\em Markov property}.
-It also implies that the law of $(X^{s}_{t+h})_{h\geq 0}$ equals that of $(X^{x_t}_h)_{h\geq 0}$ under the above conditioning.
-It is well-kwown that any such process is uniquely defined by its transition rates
+The last property is the so-called \textit{Markov property}.
+It also implies that the law of $(X^{s}_{t+h})_{h\geq0}$ equals that of $(X^{x_t}_h)_{h\geq0}$ under the above conditioning.
+It is well known that any such process is uniquely defined by its transition rates,

-or equivalenty by its {\em generator}:
+or equivalenty by its \textit{generator},

 We will usually make no distinction between a Markov chain and its generator in our notation.